Signs of Healthy and Low Self-Esteem, and What to Do About Them

 If you constantly forget your own needs and prioritize the needs of other people, you don’t value yourself enough.
 You should learn to love yourself and take care of yourself.
 It will help you counter your negative thoughts and build up your self-worth.

 Work on developing healthy lifestyle habits – exercise daily for at least 30 minutes a day, keep a healthy balanced diet, and try to get enough sleep.
+Try yoga, an ancient comprehensive practice and meditation that help bring calm and mindfulness to your life.
 You’ll feel healthier physically and feel better emotionally.

 You should also take care of your appearance and spend time doing things you really enjoy.
 Take the time to read a book, learn something new, cook a delicious meal, get a massage, or start a new hobby.